-Consumers today are generally more skeptical than ever before, and testimonials from previous customers can dramatically help to boost trust.
+Consumers today are generally more skeptical than ever before, and previous customer testimonials can dramatically help boost trust.

 That’s why it is important to have customer testimonials and show customer feedback on your site, as they help you appear more trustworthy and reliable.
-Reviews also add a lot of value, which will make any potential customers want to explore your site further.
+Reviews also add a lot of value, making potential customers want to explore your site further.

 Client testimonials are often overlooked for their ability to engage visitors so that other content forms cannot.